Projective limits techniques for the infinite dimensional moment problem: The projective limit approach to the moment problem

 \subsection{Nussbaum theorem}

 \

-In this subsection we are going to extend the classical Nussbaum theorem \cite[Theorem~10]{N65} to any unital commutative real algebra.
-Note that the classical Nussbaum theorem has been recently generalized to the case of representing Radon measures supported in subsets of $\RR^d$ determined by polynomial inequalities (see \cite[Theorem 3.2]{Lass} and \cite[Theorem 5.1]{IKR}).
-Therefore, we first generalize this result to any finitely generated algebra.
+In this subsection we are going to extend the classical Nussbaum theorem \cite[Theorem~10]{N65} (see also \cite[Theorem 14.19]{Schm17}) to any unital commutative real algebra.
+Note that the classical Nussbaum theorem has been recently generalized to the case of representing Radon measures supported in subsets of $\RR^d$ determined by polynomial inequalities (see \cite[Theorem 3.2]{Lass} and \cite[Theorem 14.25]{Schm17} for the case of finitely many polynomial inequalities, and \cite[Theorem 5.1]{IKR} for the case of arbitrarily many polynomial inequalities).
+Therefore, we will apply a quite standard procedure to first generalize this result from the polynomial algebra in finitely many variables to any finitely generated algebra.